WEEE-Open/peracotta/README.md

 You can also pass as the -f/--files argument the directory where generate_files.sh dropped its files.
 By default (i.e. if you don't give any arguments to `generate_files.sh`) it will output the files in the current directory.
 Since this may clutter the working directory with txt files, it's best to make a new directory (e.g. `mkdir tmp`) and pass it to the file generator (e.g. `generate_files.sh tmp`).
-You can then pass this path to this script so that it knows where to find the txt files (e.g. `./main.py -g tmp`).
+You can then pass this path to this script so that it knows where to find the txt files (e.g. `./main.py -f tmp`).
 This is done automatically by the GUI version.